GIXLabs/SAndC/Lab1/README.md

     1. Count the number of positive peaks on the screen and explain why you get the number you get.
     1. [Measure the peak-to-peak amplitude and minimum voltage.](oscope.md/#measuring-voltage)
     1. Set the horizontal scale to 1 microsecond and repeat the preceding 3 steps.
 1. For the last setup [connect your signal generator and oscilloscope up across a 47 Ohm resistor.](oscope.md/#investigating-a-circuit) Remember to change the probe input back to 10X.
 On the signal generator, [set the load to 47 Ohms](signal_gen.md/#changing-mode) and [generate a ramp waveform (50/50)](signal_gen.md/#changing-the-waveform), with [peak-to-peak amplitude of 2.5 V, minimum voltage at 0.0V](signal_gen.md/#adjusting-amplitude), and [frequency set to 100kHz](signal_gen.md/#adjusting-frequency).
 Remember to turn the signal on.
-On the oscilloscope set the horizontal scale to 4 micro-sec per capture.
+On the oscilloscope set the horizontal scale to 4 microseconds (us) per division.
     1. Take a screenshot of the wave on your oscilloscope.
     1. Count the number of positive peaks on the screen and explain why you get the number you get.
     1. [Read and record the peak-to-peak amplitude and minimum voltage.](oscope.md/#measuring-voltage)
-    1. Set the horizontal scale to 1 micro-sec per division and repeat the previous two steps.
+    1. Set the horizontal scale to 1 microsecond per division and repeat the previous two steps.
     1. Repeat the previous steps for each setting in the table below.
 Note: you just did W0 in the previous step.

 | Test Case | Waveform | Frequency | Peak to Peak Voltage | Vmin |